Anthony Fauci ‘Stunned’ That Some Still Insist Coronavirus Is ‘Fake News’

-In a wide-raging interview with The New York Times published on Thursday, Dr. Anthony Fauci discussed the pushback against public health measures amid the coronavirus pandemic.
+In a wide-ranging interview with The New York Times published on Thursday, Dr. Anthony Fauci discussed the pushback against public health measures amid the coronavirus pandemic.

 The longtime director of the National Institute of Allergy and Infectious Diseases (NIAID) said that some states haven’t learned the lessons that should have been learned when cities such as New York experienced major outbreaks.